Epistle to the Philippians: Last appeal for harmony (4:2–3)

 And I urge you also, true companion, help these women who laboured with me in the gospel, with Clement also, and the rest of my fellow workers, whose names are in the Book of Life.

 Paul addresses one of the leaders responsible for the church.
 Benson suggests he is probably addressing Silas, "for Silas had been his yoke-fellow at the very place".
+For discussion about whether the Clement named here was the church leader who later became Pope Clement I, see Clement of Rome.
+Modern scholarship suggests that there is no connection between them.

 Last call to joy, peace, and right thinking in Christ (4:4–9)

 According to Paul, the cure of the troubles in the church is to recall "the charismatic joy of their first coming to faith", just as he told the Thessalonian church that "in spite of persecutions you received the word with joy inspired by the Holy Spirit".